alperakcan/libhthread/README.md

     fail-43-debug: hthread.c:895: debug_mutex_add_lock: Assertion `(mto == ((void *)0)) && "lock order violation"' failed.

 ### 3.3 lock contention ###

+  1. <a href=#331-waiting-to-lock-a-mutex-more-than-allowed-threshold">waiting to lock a mutex more than allowed threshold</a>
+  2. <a href=#332-hold-a-mutex-lock-more-than-allowed-threshold">hold a mutex lock more than allowed threshold</a>

 #### 3.3.1. waiting to lock a mutex more than allowed threshold ####